 Can I double this recipe?

-This recipe can easily be doubled and baked in two 8inch round or rectangular cake pans.
+You can double this recipe and bake it in two 8-inch round or rectangular cake pans.
 I have not tested this recipe as cupcakes.
-If you don’t own a 8″ cake pan, clearly this recipe will also work in different sized pans.
+If you don't own a 8" cake pan, clearly this recipe will also work in different sized pans.
 Please be aware the baking time will change.

 Does Vegan mean gluten-free?